The Critical Role of Aerodynamics: Insights from the NASA-BeVERLI Hill Experiment

 Where:

-• pp is the local static pressure,
+• pp: local static pressure

-• pp_{\infty} is the free-stream static pressure,
+• pp_{\infty}: free-stream static pressure

-• MM_{\infty} is the free-stream Mach number.
+• MM_{\infty}: free-stream Mach number

 Boundary Layer